 - play equipment including additional items such as park furniture

 - shipping of equipment and surfacing; temporary storage

 - site preparation, installation and site reclamation

-4. Sourcing the Funds
+4. Source the Funds

+Sourcing the funds for your playground project can be a a daunting task, but help is available!
 Your Blue Imp rep can provide support to help you reach your fundraising goals: